linrunner/tlp-doc/introduction.rst

     configuration).

 System resume from ACPI Sleep States S0ix (Idle standby), S3 (Suspend to RAM) or S4 (Suspend to disk)
-    Applies the settings profile corresponding to the current switching mode, power source and/or configured default.
+    Applies the TLP profile corresponding to the current switching mode, power source and/or configured default.
     Restores charge thresholds and bluetooth, Wi-Fi and WWAN device states depending on your individual settings (disabled in the default configuration).